-Classes are offered at the college and at variety of locations and times in both Accomack and Northampton Counties.
-GED Preparation Classes cost \$25.
-Learners enrolled in the GED Preparation Classes receive calculators and GED Practice Tests as part of instruction.
-Contact Peggy Tilghman at 757.789.1761; Chevelle Mason at 757.789.1794; or Ina Birch at 757.789.1796.
+Classes are offered at the college and at a variety of locations and times in both Accomack and Northampton Counties.
+GED Preparation Classes cost \$35.
+Learners enrolled in the GED Preparation Classes receive calculators and classroom and study materials as part of instruction.
+Contact Chevelle Mason at 757.789.1794 for more information.